jlatta23/LookupCompanyRevenue/README.md

 ![Naics](https://user-images.githubusercontent.com/90107864/214922510-6f9c2946-ae04-46a3-aec1-386379ac7f8f.png)

-I matched businesses with the BLS NAICS code that was the closest "parent" of the listed business 6-digit NAICS code.
-The best case scenario is the BLS has 6-digit level NAICS productivity data, but they have a mixture of 2,3,4,5,6 digit stats.
-There were approximately 20% of companies that only matched he general 2-digit sector classification but the rest matched to at least the 3rd digit, meaning increased accuracy.
+BLS productivity metrics were available for an assortment of 2,3,4,5,6-digit codes.
+I matched businesses by find which available NAICS code was the closest "parent" of the provided business 6-digit NAICS code.
+Over 80% of businesses matched productivity data to the 3rd digit, implying solid accuracy.
+In the example above the difference between matching 2-3-4 digits is "Construction" vs "Construction of Buildings" vs "Residential Building Construction".
+Obviously different types of construction will have vastly different worker productivity rates.

 Multiplying the closest sector productivity (in $ terms) by the payroll gave an estimated revenue.